Coins of the Second Triumvirate

 Ref: Crawford 489/2; Sydenham 1156; RSC 2

-This bronze coin, a contemporary imitation of an issue from Octavian, declaring his authority as the son of Caesar.
-This coin minted the year before Antony and Octavian made an agreement and renewed their triumvirate.
+This next coin is a bronze.
+A contemporary imitation of an issue from Octavian, declaring his authority as the son of Caesar.
+This coin was minted the year before Antony and Octavian made an agreement and renewed their triumvirate.

 Roman Republic, Triumvirs, Octavian and Divus Julius Caesar, South Italy, 38 BCE, Æ (28mm, 8.84g, 3h)

 Obv: CAESAR (right) DIVI F (left), bare head of Octavian right